 On a recent canoe safari on the Zambezi, I opted to take only a small Olympus digital camera with a good zoom lens, rather than a bulky and more expensive SLR body and lenses.

-To find out more about hippos, try the search box further below.
+To find out more about hippos, see Hippo Information.